Nerve Pain and Its Causes

 August 3, 2020

-Learn all about what happens mainly if you have a pinched nerve or any issue related to your disc and consult pain management doctor without delay.
+Learn all about what happens, mainly if you have a pinched nerve or any issue related to your disc, and consult a pain management doctor without delay.

 Pinched Nerve

-If a spinal disc causes a near-by nerve root to become physically stretched, irritated or burned, this isn’t the disc that causes the pain— its nerve pressure due to disc interference.
+If a spinal disc causes a nearby nerve root to become physically stretched, irritated, or burned, this isn’t the disc that causes the pain it’s nerve pressure due to disc interference.
 Pressure from the pinched root of the nerve will radiate through your foot and leg along the direction of the nerve.
-There may also be physiological issues, such as fatigue, numbness, sense like needles inside the skin.
+There may also be physiological issues, such as fatigue, numbness, and sense-like needles inside the skin.

 This kind of pain is known as radiculopathy medically.
 Radiculopathy is commonly referred to as sciatica when radiculopathy happens due to inflammation or pain from particular nerve roots in the lower back (L4 to S3).